raymondbrink/CleanArchitecture/examples/Example.Console.QueryList/README.md

 ## Mapping
 The mapping from `Supplier` to `SupplierModel` is defined in a `SupplierMappingProfile`.
-This mapping profile is then used by a singleton mapper instance, of which a singleton instance can be retrieved (lazy loaded) by calling `SupplierMapper.Instance`.
+This mapping profile is then used by a mapper, of which a singleton instance can be retrieved (lazy loaded) by calling `SupplierMapper.Instance`.
-This static method is used in the registration above as a parameter for `EntityQueryService`.
+This static method is used in the registration above as a constructor parameter for `EntityQueryService`.

 The mapping profile in this example looks like this: